How To Buy IPO Shares In Australia: A Beginner's Guide

 However, opening a trading account doesn't guarantee you access to all upcoming IPOs.

-If you still need a trading account to buy IPO stocks, we recommend the best broker for Australia and worldwide, eToro - You can create an eToro trading account HERE.
+If you don't have a share trading account yet, you could consider eToro, which is used by many investors in Australia and worldwide.
+You can create an eToro trading account HERE.
 Its CopyTrader feature enables you to imitate the trades of other traders automatically in real-time.

 Step 3: Explore IPOs And Choose Which One To Trade